privefl/advr38book/docs/good-practices.md

 ### Long lines

 Strive to limit your code to 80 characters per line.
-This fits comfortably on a printed page with a reasonably sized font.
+This fits comfortably on your screen with a reasonably sized font.
 If you find yourself running out of room, this is a good indication that you should encapsulate some of the work in a separate function.
+In RStudio -> Tools -> Global Options, set

 <img src="images/margin80.png" width="70%" style="display: block; margin: auto;" />

-If a function call is too long to fit on a single line, use one line for the function name, for each argument, and for the closing `)`.
-This makes the code easier to read and to modify later.

 ### Other